 When breaking down a concept into smaller parts, think to:

-■ Not stretch the chart with too many elements otherwise it becomes illegible
+- Do Not stretch the chart with too many elements otherwise, it becomes illegible.

 Spot how this diagram uses colors and icons properly.
 Those eventually make workflow diagrams more appealing.